maxhumber/Carlo/README.md

 ### Carlo

 Carlo is a *Monte Carlo Tree Search* (MCTS) library for turn-based games.
-Whereas [GKMonteCarloStrategist](GKMonteCarloStrategist) clunky, confusing, and old, Carlo is simple, easy to use, and highly flexible!
+Whereas [GKMonteCarloStrategist](GKMonteCarloStrategist) is clunky, confusing, and old, Carlo is simple, easy to use, and highly flexible!